LameckMeshack/challenge/README.md

 *Have clear and concise commit messages

-Design are in designs folder.They include design of difference devices therefore, mobile responsiveness will be key
+Design are in Images are in the repo.They include design of difference devices therefore, mobile responsiveness will be key.
+Do not use javascript and components that require javascript like menu can just be displayed without the functionality